-Many people don’t realize that problems with high cholesterol levels can begin in childhood.
+No. Many people don’t realize that problems with high cholesterol levels can begin in childhood.
 High cholesterol levels are likely to continue to rise as a child grows into a teen and adult.
-High cholesterol levels increase your child’s risk for cholesterol-related health problems.
+This increases your child’s risk for cholesterol-related health problems.

 This content was developed with general underwriting support from The Coca-Cola Company.